bilias/rqwatch/docs/CONFIGURE.md

   This command scans the Rqwatch database and cleans the Quarantine.

-  Depending on the value set in .env `QUARANTINE_DAYS` (default 180), Rqwatch databases in being search for email stored before that date.
+  Depending on the value set in .env `QUARANTINE_DAYS` (default 180), Rqwatch database in being searched for emails stored before that date.
   If `-d` command option is used then those emails are deleted from Quarantine directory (.env `QUARANTINE_DIR`) permanently.
-However entry remains in the database.
+However entries remain in the database.
     ```
     ./bin/cli.php cron:quarantine -h